notionparallax/blog/_drafts/futures-forum-all-about-it.md

 It was the first thing we did that was challenging.
 It didn't need everyone to be involved, but it had a great response.
 We had 23 essays that made it into the book in the end and a few more that were quite well formed ideas but that didn't get written up by the deadline.
 There was a pretty good spread of word counts and they were all well written, not just dashed off at the last minute.
 I was very impressed.

-<iframe style="width: 100%; height: 380px;" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1uV16hLKWbZhy6zvb4-TfSoJmkvhy9JK6SHYlIg3mHRE/pubchart?oid=924029215&amp;format=interactive"></iframe>
+<iframe style="height: 380px;" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1uV16hLKWbZhy6zvb4-TfSoJmkvhy9JK6SHYlIg3mHRE/pubchart?oid=924029215&amp;format=interactive"></iframe>

 The resulting essays were published in a book that everyone in the studio got as a valentine's present.
 (There was also a little chocolate heart.)
 Afterwards we moved as many of the essays as we could to [a Medium publication](https://medium.com/architectural-office-of-the-future), but Medium has a pretty nice password feature that makes it a bit tricky to upload _for_ people.
 Ultimately we didn't get too many uploaded.